 Anxiety, however, can become a disorder when it starts interfering with effective life functioning and instead becomes harmful.
 Dr. Marks says this can be in any sphere of a person’s life, for example in the personal or professional realm.

-“I often tell patients that if they don’t find a way to deal with their excess anxieties, they will come back in another form,” says Dr. Marks.
+“I often tell patients that if they don’t find a way to deal with their excess anxieties, they will come back in another form,” Dr. Marks said.
 Examples of how anxiety can present itself include:

 “Anxiety becomes a clinical disorder (generalized anxiety disorder) when you manifest uncontrolled anxiety for the majority of days for at least six months, and this is adversely affecting your ability to function,” says Dr. Marks.